 ‘…we recommend moving to a system in which all migration is managed with no preferential access to EU citizens.

 ‘This would mean ending free movement… The problem with free movement is that it leaves migration to the UK solely up to migrants and UK residents have no control over the level and mix of migration.
 With free movement there can be no guarantee that migration is in the interests of UK residents.’

-Manning made it clear that his recommendation was based on immigration not being part of the negotiations with the EU and the UK deciding its future migration system in isolation.
-He apparently accepted that ending free movement might be bargained away to get a trade deal.
+Manning made it clear his recommendation was based on immigration not being part of the negotiations with the EU and the UK deciding its future migration system in isolation.
+He apparently accepted ending free movement might be bargained away to get a trade deal.

 However, as ending free movement was the current position of the government, the report should have strengthened its negotiating position – and weakened that of pompous obstructionist M Barnier.

 Needless to say, business leaders, hooked on cheap east European labour, immediately started squealing.
 They’d had two and a half years to think about kicking their habit, and their lobbyists had squeezed out a further two-year ‘implementation period‘ during which free movement would pretty much continue.
 But like the pathetic junkies they were, they were hurting.
 Bless.

 UK prime minister Theresa May was said to be planning to push the MAC report through her cabinet, despite opposition from remainers Philip Hammond (finance minister) and Greg Clark (business minister and lobbyist for the business squealers).

 Draft withdrawal agreement – free movement to continue during transition

 The Government published a draft withdrawal agreement (DWA) on Brexit, the final result of many months’ ‘negotiations’.
 The DWA would require the UK to follow EU rules during the transition period.
 Apparently, this included the free movement of people.